Tripoli, Libya: Climate

 Tripoli has a hot semi-arid climate (Köppen: BSh) with hot and dry, prolonged summers and relatively wet mild winters.
 Although virtually rainless, summers are hot and muggy with temperatures that often exceed 38 C; average July temperatures are between 22 and 33 C. In December, temperatures have reached as low as 0 C, but the average remains at between 9 and 18 C. The average annual rainfall is less than 400 mm.
 Snowfall has occurred in past years.

 The rainfall can be very erratic.
 Epic floods in 1945 left Tripoli underwater for several days, but two years later an unprecedented drought caused the loss of thousands of head of cattle.
 Deficiency in rainfall is no doubt reflected in an absence of permanent rivers or streams in the city as is indeed true throughout the entire country.
 The allocation of limited water is considered of sufficient importance to warrant the existence of the Secretariat of Dams and Water Resources, and damaging a source of water can be penalized by a heavy fine or imprisonment.

 The Great Manmade River, a network of pipelines that transport water from the desert to the coastal cities, supplies Tripoli with its water.
 The grand scheme was initiated by Gaddafi in 1982.

-Martyrs' Square, located near the waterfront is scattered with palm trees, the most abundant plant used for landscaping in the city.
-The Tripoli Zoo, located south of the city center, is a large reserve of plants, trees and open green spaces and was the country's biggest zoo.
-The zoo was forced to shut for safety reasons due to the Libyan Civil War, with many animals becoming more and more traumatised and distressed.
-After the overthrow of Muammar Gaddafi, the BBC published a short news film detailing the problems the zoo now faced, from a lack of money to feed the animals, to a fragile security system.
-The animals, the BBC said, were recovering slowly and returning to normal.